BigBadE/ClimbingTheLadder/mod_template/README.md

 This basic template should be enough to get you started.

+Look at the docs folder to see documentation on different parts of the game.

+# Thread Safety

+The game is multi-threaded, so your mods will have to be as well!

+Luckily, the core game should handle all that for you.
+Heed any compiler warnings, they'll make sure everything stays safe.

 # Releasing

 Releasing requires building every computer that can run the game, which sounds worse than it is.